Matzefritz/HiWonder_MentorPi/README.md

 ```bash
 colcon build
 ```
-After this you can source your workspace with
+After this, you can source your workspace with
 ```bash
 source install/local_setup.bash
 ```
 You can also add this to your .bashrc file.
-This way your workspace is sourced every time a new terminal is opened.
+This way, your workspace is sourced every time a new terminal is opened.
 Make sure to use the correct path, e.g.:
 ```bash
 source /home/user/workspace/ros2_ws/install/local_setup.bash
 ```